causaliq/causaliq-pipeline/README.md

 ### Create the new repo on GitHub

-- Create the new repo with name causaliq-newcapability specifying **this repository (i.e. causaliq-repo-template) as the template** with an initial commit message "feat: initial project setup from causaliq-repo-template"
+- Create the new repo with name causaliq-newcapability specifying **this repository (i.e. causaliq-pipeline) as the template** with an initial commit message "feat: initial project setup from causaliq-pipeline"

 ### Clone the new repo locally and check that it works